Asamartino/EthernautChallenges/README.md

 # Solution:
-## Level 1:
+## Level 1 Fallback:
-Solution:
 Solidity documentation release 0.6.4 :
 "A contract can have at most one fallback function, declared using fallback () external [payable] (without the function keyword).
 This function cannot have arguments, cannot return anything and must have external visibility.
-It is
-executed on a call to the contract if none of the other functions match the given function signature, or if no data was supplied at all and there is no receive Ether function.
+It is executed on a call to the contract if none of the other functions match the given function signature, or if no data was supplied at all and there is no receive Ether function.
 The fallback function always receives data, but in order to also receive Ether it must be marked payable." p.
 99

 "msg.value (uint): number of wei sent with the message" p.
 73